 Of course, because this is a conversation, we teach the nuance of listening, analyzing, and responding appropriately.
 And, we teach how to summarize and support to close the conversation.

-In my workshop, I conduct a simple and eye-opening exercise in which I ask the entire audience to collectively be my coach.
+In my workshops, I conduct a simple and eye-opening exercise in which I ask the entire audience to collectively be my coach.
 After I conduct a fake coaching session with a volunteer/victim, I turn to the audience and ask them to coach me on my coaching skills as demonstrated in my set-up coaching session.
 Here are the lessons from that exercise:

 We know that coaching is asking those three questions, but when asked to coach me, invariably participants turn immediately to giving me feedback.
 Sure, feedback is important (actually critical) to performance, but feedback is about what WE — the manager — know.
 Coaching is finding out what the employee knows.
 Did the employee (me as the coachee in the workshop scenario) know how she did?
 Does the employee know what she did well (and should continue doing)?
 Does the employee know what she might do differently to improve?